-Chadwick Gray and Laura Spector, currently reside in Houston, Texas after having lived in Chiang Mai, Thailand for ten years.
-They are both recipients of the prestigious New York Foundation for the Arts Fellowship Award (2001), and they have been included as finalists for the Sovereign Asian Art Awardin both 2006 and 2008 where Museum Anatomy photographs were auctioned at Sotheby’s Hong Kong.
+Chadwick Gray and Laura Spector currently reside in Houston, Texas after having lived in Chiang Mai, Thailand for ten years.
+They are both Fellows of The New York Founndation For the Arts, exhibitors in FotoFest 2014, and finalists considered among the top artists working in Asia from the Sovereign Asian Art Award in both 2006 and 2008.
 Their work has been published in The Harvard Review, Ripley’s Believe It Or Not!, and in the book, The Real Real Thing: The Model in the Mirror of Art by Wendy Steiner.
 Museum Anatomy artwork can be seen in exhibitions and collections around the world.

 While creating the Museum Anatomy project, they have had the privilege of working with curators from The Victoria & Albert Museum, The Prado, The National Gallery (Prague), The National Gallery (Athens), MuseuMAfricA, The Civica Museum (Palermo), Berkeley Art Museum (Berkeley), National Gallery (Bangkok), among others.
 Currently, Museum Anatomy is expanding into three-dimensional works of art.

 Click here to view Chadwick & Spector’s CV